ArduPilot/ardupilot_wiki/plane/source/docs/basic-setup.rst

 -----------

 There are many choices and options for ArduPilot FCs, see `this list of currently supported boards <common-autopilots>`__.
-Omnibus F4 Pro or Matek F405-Wing are good choices for a basic plane configuration.
+Omnibus F4 Pro or Matek F405-Wing are good choices for a basic FPV plane configuration, since they integrate OSD and power module functions into one board.
 This guide will assume a compareable integrated peripheral setup containing onboard battery monitoring and OSD.
 Additionally, the following items are required:

 -  GPS
 -  RX
 -  ESC & Servos
 -  VTX and Camera

 This guide presumes you are capable to correctly wire all components using the readily available resources for the selected board.
 RCGroups provides forums for hardware help on any of the supported boards.
 Other peripherals (compass, pitot, telemetry, etc.) will not be covered here as they are not necessarily